stazz/UtilPack/Source/UtilPack.ResourcePooling.MSBuild/README.md

 The `AbstractResourceUsingTask` introduces a number of task parameters, none of them statically marked as required, since most of the implementation can be overridden.
 However, the default implementation, unless overridden, requires the following parameters:
-* `PoolProviderPackageID` of type `String`: should specify the NuGet package ID of the package holding type implementing the `AsyncResourcePoolProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
+* `PoolProviderPackageID` of type `String`: should specify the NuGet package ID of the package holding type implementing the `AsyncResourceFactoryProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
+* `PoolConfigurationFileContents` of type `String`: sometimes it is more conventient to give configuration file contents directly, then this property should be used.
+This property takes precedence over `PoolConfigurationFilePath`.
-* `PoolConfigurationFilePath` of type `String`: should specify the path to JSON file containing serialized configuration for object passed as parameter to `CreateOneTimeUseResourcePool` method of `AsyncResourcePoolProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
+* `PoolConfigurationFilePath` of type `String`: should specify the path to JSON file containing serialized configuration for object passed as parameter to `CreateOneTimeUseResourcePool` method of `AsyncResourceFactoryProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
 The [Microsoft.Extensions.Configuration.Json](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json/) package will be used to deserialize the value.

 The default implementation, unless overridden, has the following optional parameters:
-* `PoolProviderVersion` of type `String`: the version part paired with `PoolProviderPackageID`, should specify the version of the NuGet package holding type implementing `AsyncResourcePoolProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
+* `PoolProviderVersion` of type `String`: the version part paired with `PoolProviderPackageID`, should specify the version of the NuGet package holding type implementing `AsyncResourceFactoryProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
 If not specified, newest version will be used.
-* `PoolProviderAssemblyPath` of type `String`: the path within the NuGet package specified by `PoolProviderPackageID` and `PoolProviderVersion` parameters, where the assembly holding type implementing `AsyncResourcePoolProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project resides.
+* `PoolProviderAssemblyPath` of type `String`: the path within the NuGet package specified by `PoolProviderPackageID` and `PoolProviderVersion` parameters, where the assembly holding type implementing `AsyncResourceFactoryProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project resides.
 Is used only for NuGet packages with more than one assembly in their framework-specific folder.
-* `PoolProviderTypeName` of type `String`: once the assembly is loaded using `PoolProviderPackageID`, `PoolProviderVersion` and `PoolProviderAssemblyPath` parameters, this parameter may be used to specify the name of the type implementing `AsyncResourcePoolProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
+* `PoolProviderTypeName` of type `String`: once the assembly is loaded using `PoolProviderPackageID`, `PoolProviderVersion` and `PoolProviderAssemblyPath` parameters, this parameter may be used to specify the name of the type implementing `AsyncResourceFactoryProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
 If left out, the first suitable type from all types defined in the assembly will be used.
 * `RunSynchronously` of type `Boolean`: this is infrastructure-related parameter, and actually is always used, since the usage is in non-virtual method.
 This parameter, if `true`, will skip calling [Yield](https://docs.microsoft.com/en-us/dotnet/api/microsoft.build.framework.ibuildengine3.yield) method.

 # Distribution